When In-Laws Join the Family Business

 You thought it made sense.

 Your mother-in-law ran operations for twenty years.
 Your father-in-law knows everyone in the industry.
-You brought them in because it felt like a win — experience, trust, skin in the game.
+You brought them into the family business because it felt like a win — experience, trust, skin in the game.

 What you didn't see were the landmines.